-- a. in relation to each activity to be funded,- - · the community outcomes to which the activity primarily contributes; and - the distribution of benefits between the community as a whole, any identifiable part of the community, and individuals; and - the period in or over which those benefits are expected to occur; and - · the extent to which the actions or inaction of particular individuals or a group contribute to the need to undertake the activity; and - · the costs and benefits, including consequences for transparency and accountability, of funding the activity distinctly from other activities; and - b. the overall impact of any allocation of liability for revenue needs on the current and future social, economic, environmental, and cultural well-being of the community.
+- (a) in relation to each activity to be funded,- - (i) the community outcomes to which the activity primarily contributes; and - (ii) the distribution of benefits between the community as a whole, any identifiable part of the community, and individuals; and - (iii) the period in or over which those benefits are expected to occur; and - (iv) the extent to which the actions or inaction of particular individuals or a group contribute to the need to undertake the activity; and - (v) the costs and benefits, including consequences for transparency and accountability, of funding the activity distinctly from other activities; an

+(b) the overall impact of any allocation of liability for revenue needs on the current and future social, economic, environmental, and cultural well-being of the community.
 The Council has followed the four steps outlined below in making the above assessment.